 What is the most challenging part?

-Meet new people can also be the most challenging part of our job, as meeting expectations is not always easy.
-Fortunately our years of experience stand us in good stead to work with our guests in achieving the best possible outcomes.
+Meeting new people can also be the most challenging part of our job, as meeting expectations is not always easy.
+Fortunately, our years of experience stand us in good stead to work with our guests in achieving the best possible outcomes.

 Why should globetrotters sign up for this ride?

-We believe the Margaret River Ride will become the must do iconic horse riding tour in the popular Margaret River region.
+We believe The Margaret River Ride will become the must-do iconic horse riding tour in the Margaret River region.
 The combination of all things Margaret River, from beaches to forest and art galleries to wineries, make this tour the ideal way to experience Margaret River culture on horseback.

 A tip that every globetrotter must know before signing up for this ride: